 Pilates for Chronic Pain

 Pilates is a frequently used treatment technique used by physiotherapists to treat various types of chronic pain.
-Chronic pain is the term used to describe long standing pain (usually defined as 3 months or more.)
-Chronic pain develops when constant pain signals are sent to the brain resulting in the brain listening to the area more and becoming over sensitised to the pain.
+Chronic pain is the term used to describe prolonged painful episodes (usually defined as 3 months or more.)
+Chronic pain develops when constant pain signals are sent to the brain resulting in the brain becoming over-sensitised to the painful region of the body.

 Our physiotherapists at Manchester Physio often treat chronic pain with a combination of treatment methods such as manual therapy, electrotherapy and, of course, Pilates exercises.